-- a) Software licensing, consulting, implementation and support; - b) Technical, advisory and training services; and - c) Laboratory coal gas testing.
+- a) Software licensing, consulting, implementation and support; - b) Technical, advisory and training services; and - c) Laboratory coal gas testing (until 31 August 2021 when the GeoGAS business was divested).

-There were no significant changes in the nature of the Group's principal activities during the financial year.
+Other than as set out above, there were no significant changes in the nature of the Group's principal activities during the financial year.